Noble House (miniseries): Synopsis

 Going back to the main plot, interestingly, Orlanda and Wu's mistress Venus Poon (Tia Carrere) both live in the Rose Court apartment building, where coincidently Dunross is attending a party, as are Gornt and some of the most important Hong Kong's businessmen.
 Gornt, Dunross, and Casey leave the party early.
 Bartlett is staying at Orlanda's, who goes out to the supermarket to get some food, and Wu is visiting his mistress.
 Suddenly a landslide destroys the building, killing Wu and others.
 A shocked Orlanda arrives and tells Dunross that Bartlett is inside, so he starts looking through the wreckage for Bartlett and finds him half buried but alive.
 Suddenly, more water gets into the wreckage, and Bartlett dies.
 In the meantime, Wu's (seventh) son Paul Choy (Ping Wu) recovers the stolen half coin from his father and then redeems it for a seat in Struan's board of directors and two other favors from the tai-pan.

 Early the next morning, just when it seems that the fall of the Noble House is inevitable in a matter of hours, the governor orders Brian's immediate release and safe passage to China.
 Tip Tok-Toh then tells Dunross that he now has access to the credit line granted by China Great Wall, and these funds allow him to foil Gornt's Machiavellian scheme.
-Before the stock market opens in Hong Kong (with an expected high price of $30 per share of Struan's, which would mean the demise of Gornt), he meets Dunross outside his mansion, and the tai-pan tells him that he will let Gornt buy back the stock at $18 before the market opens, but he will also have to hand in the property of Asian Airlines to Struan's.
+Before the stock market opens in Hong Kong (with an expected high price of $30 per share of Struan, which would mean the demise of Gornt), he meets Dunross outside his mansion, and the tai-pan tells him that he will let Gornt buy back the stock at $18 before the market opens, but he will also have to hand in the property of Asian Airlines to Struan.
 Gornt accepts the terms of the agreement immediately, since it will help him avoid going bankrupt, and then he leaves.
-Following Barlett's death, Casey becomes head of Par Con Industries, allying it with Struan's.
+Following Barlett's death, Casey becomes head of Par Con Industries, allying it with Struan.
 Later, Casey visits a very distressed Orlanda (the landslide took her beloved Bartlett and everything else from her), gives her a check that she says is from Linc, and convinces her to go to the United States with her, where she would be able to pursue a new future.
 Moreover, it is revealed that Dunross and Casey are in love.
 Casey leaves Hong Kong but accepts Dunross's offer to return a month later to be with him.
 In the end, Dunross is seen looking at Hong Kong's skyline from his mansion, suggesting he is ready for the next challenges the Noble House will face.